rueedlinger/ev3dev-python-robot/python/README.md

 ## Get started
-All the code examples are based on the ev3dev python module and you can use these examples to get started quickly with a simple ev3 robot.
-To get started you can use the *ev3robot* python module.
-This module is a abstraction for a simple autonomous driving robot.
-This module contains simple commands like turn, forward, backward, brake, etc.
+You can use these examples to get started  with a simple ev3 robot.
+In this project we build the *ev3robot* python module.
+This module is a simple framework to create a autonomous driving robot.
+The ev3robot framework contains simple commands like turn, forward, backward, brake, etc. You can use this command to build your own driving robot.

-The following code snippets shows how you can use the ev3robot module.
-Feel free to change and adapted the code to your needs to compete in the challenges.
+In the following code snippet you can see how to use the ev3robot module.
+Feel free to change and adapted the code to your needs to compete in the robot challenges.

 ```python